Wartime sexual violence: World War I

 Rapes were allegedly committed during the German advance through Belgium in the first months of the war.
 After the war, the historian Harold D. Lasswell dismissed the rape allegations as propaganda in his 1927 Freudian-oriented study, "Propaganda Technique in the World War".
 In September 1914, the French government set up a commission, that was also seen in Belgium to investigate reports of rape committed by German soldiers, however as historian Ruth Harris has documented the investigations were more to fuel narratives of nationalism and cultural hatred towards Germany.
 The individual stories of the women that were impacted were used to justify the war and to market it to the civilians.

+Bavarian Soviet Republic

+Manfred Freiherr von Killinger related how, during the defeat of the Bavarian Soviet Republic, he ordered a female Communist sympathizer to be whipped "until there was not a white spot left on her backside".

-Armenian Genocide
+Armenian genocide

-Rape was widespread during the Armenian Genocide which was committed by the Ottoman Turks.
+Rape was widespread during the Armenian genocide, which was committed by the Ottoman Turks.
 During the death marches of Armenian civilians through Anatolia in 1915, Turkish soldiers frequently raped and killed Armenian women and children.
 In many cases, Turkish civilians also participated in these crimes.

+Although Armenian women attempted to evade sexual violence, suicide was frequently their only recourse.
+Women were displayed naked in Damascus, and were trafficked as sex slaves, serving as a significant revenue for accompanying soldiers.

 World War II

-The sometimes widespread and systematic occurrence of war rape of women by soldiers has been documented.
+The sometimes widespread and systematic occurrence of war rape of enemy and allied civilians by soldiers has been documented.
 During World War II and in its immediate aftermath, war rape occurred in a range of situations, ranging from institutionalized sexual slavery to war rapes associated with specific battles.